dgodfrey206/h-tree/README.md

-# h-tree
+# H tree

-Simple H-tree graphic of various sizes
+H-tree is a fractal tree structure consisting of horizontal and vertical lines forming an 'H' shape.